jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 - All the core functions, i.e. function starting with `core::`.
 See the [core library documentation page][core-library] for more available functions.
 - All the log functions, i.e. function starting with `log::`.
 See the [core library documentation page][core-library] for more available functions.

-More useful function are accessible by including a Valet library in your script or command function:
+More useful function are accessible by including a Valet library in your script or command function.
+For this, you need to _source_ the library that you need, e.g.:

 ```bash
 source string
 ```

+You can find a list of [all the libraries here][libraries]

+{{< callout type="info" >}}
+All Valet functions are prefixed with the library name.
+E.g. the function `string::cutField` is from the `string` library.
+{{< /callout >}}

+The bash built-in `source` is overridden by a function in Valet.
+This allows to not source the same file twice, so you can safely call `source mylibrary` several times without impacting the runtime performance.
+If you need to use the default source keyword, use `builtin source`.

 #### Error handling and return values